cerfacs-globc/icclim/doc/source/how_to/dask.rst

 |  This can work on most cases for small to medium datasets and may
    yield the best performances.
-|  However some percentiles based temperature indices (T_90p and T_10p
+|  However some percentile-based temperature indices (T_90p and T_10p
    families) may use a lot of memory even on medium datasets.
 |  This memory footprint is caused by the bootstrapping of percentiles,
    an algorithm used to correct statistical biases.
-|  This bootstrapping use a Monte Carlo simulation, which inherently use
+|  This bootstrapping uses a Monte Carlo simulation, which inherently uses
    a lot of resources.
 |  The longer the bootstrap period is, the more resources are necessary.
    The bootstrap period is the overlapping years between the period where percentile are computed (a.k.a "in base") and the period where the climate index is computed (a.k.a "out of base").
-|  For dask-backed percentile count indices, icclim automatically uses bounded
+|  For dask-backed percentile count indices, icclim first tries a compiled
-   spatial tiles when bootstrap is needed.
-This reliability path may be slower, but it avoids leaving users with a very large Dask graph that may never finish.
+   bootstrap path that avoids building a very large Dask graph.
+When the case is outside that support boundary, icclim automatically falls back to bounded spatial tiles for an exact bootstrap computation.

 .. note::